peternadykamal/Saint-Stephen-School/obsidian/Talmaza Project/project brainstorming.md

 district
 Additional Details

-masreef
+Expenses
 id
 year
 amount of money payed
-"created for" profile id (foreign key) total number of masreef (not as a proprty in the table but an constant stored in a spearte table or as .env file in backend)
+"created for" profile id (foreign key) total number of Expenses (not as a proprty in the table but an constant stored in a spearte table or as .env file in backend)

 profile form log
 "created for" profile id (foreign key)